mariuszkuswik/KCNA/README.md

 - Reverse Proxy - Ingress traffic trying to reach a collection of servers

 ## Probes - are used to detect the state of a container
-- The kubelet uses **liveness probes** to know when to restart a container.
+- **liveness probes** - The kubelet uses to know when to restart a container.
-- The kubelet uses **readiness probes** to know when a container is ready to start accepting traffic.
+- **readiness probes** - The kubelet uses to know when a container is ready to start accepting traffic.
-- The kubelet uses **startup probes** to know when a container application has started.
+- **startup probes** - The kubelet uses to know when a container application has started.

   iptables is a user-space utility program that allows a system administrator to configure the IP packet filter rules of the Linux kernel firewall
     - iptables applies to IPv4